HorvathHajnalka/BlogExplorer/README.md

 - **API Documentation:** Swagger
 - **Database:** MS SQL Sever
 - **Database Management:** Entity Framework for migrations
-- **Real-Time Communication:** Websocket

 ## Key Features
-- **Authentication:** Access to the system requires user authentication.
+- **Authentication & Authorization:** Access to the system requires user authentication, which is managed through the use of JSON Web Tokens (JWT).
+This ensures secure and scalable user sessions.
-- **Topic Interaction:** Users can view, filter, and select topics to see or add comments.
+- **Topic Interaction:** Users can view, filter, add to favorites and select topics to see or add comments.
-- **Personalized Topic List:** Users can view a list of topics they have interacted with.
 - **Notification System:** The system notifies users of new comments on topics they follow.
-- **Real-Time Updates:** Utilizes Websockets to deliver updates to users instantaneously.
+- **Real-Time Communication:** Utilizes Websockets to deliver updates to users instantaneously.

 ## Getting started